 Here’s an example: You want to remind members to renew their membership for this year.
 You need the following information to do this:

-- Donors or members who have already donated this fiscal year (to avoid sending unnecessary reminders)
+Members who have already registered this fiscal year (to avoid sending unnecessary reminders)

-If your database isn’t ready for you to use, you won’t be able to launch any effective communication strategies.
-You may lose an opportunity to contact your community (such as potential donors), and this unfortunately leads to fewer donations coming in.
+If your database isn’t ready for you to use, you won’t be able to launch an effective communication strategy.
+You may lose an opportunity to contact your community (such as potential members), and this unfortunately leads to fewer new memberships.

 Here are 10 tips to manage your nonprofit database effectively: